 Leading in a Era of Constant Organisational Change

-Guest blog by Anna Kearney: “Anna is an e-commerce specialist and director of Xune Ltd. She has a passion for public speaking and training and works with Chesamel to provide specialist digital coaching to global tech companies.”
+Guest blogger Anna Kearney: “Anna is an e-commerce specialist and director of Xune Ltd. She has a passion for public speaking and training and works with Chesamel to provide specialist digital coaching to global tech companies.”

 Self-transformation is often inspiring, empowering and enjoyable; goals are set, attained and benefits are reaped.
 Running a marathon for the first time involves dedication, commitment and pushing boundaries further than they have previously been pushed – the reward is satisfying and highly motivating.